Skip to content

 Getting to Greece

-Public transport on the ground isn’t so common to get in Greece, due to it’s doable only when reaching Greece on the north from neighboring countries Albania, Macedonia, Bulgaria, and Turkey.
+Public transport on the ground isn’t so common in Greece because it’s doable only when reaching Greece on the north from neighboring countries Albania, Macedonia, Bulgaria, and Turkey.
 You can find train and bus schedules from Omio.

 Getting around Greece